ReactiveSets/toubkal/README.md

 aiming at massively reducing servers environmental footprint and improving mobile clients battery life by making an optimal use of server, network and client resources.

+Although XS is currently used to deliver a basic web application, some features described here are still work in progress.
+XS should provide most of the features described bellow by version 0.3 in December 2013.

 ### Why yet-another JavaScript Web Application Framework?

-The short answer is because we are not satisfied at all with the performances, productivity, and authorization models, of any existing framework.
+The short answer is because we are not satisfied at all with the performances, authorization models, and productivity, of any existing framework.

 ### What do you mean by performances?

-- Raw CPU performance that consume server ressources, burn hard-cash, consume massive amounts of usually not-so-green energy to run and cool-down, and drain client batteries faster than anyone desires
+- Raw CPU performance that burn hard-cash, consume massive amounts of usually not-so-green energy to run and cool-down server, and drain client batteries faster than anyone desires
 - Scalability to hundreds of millions of simultaneous connexions while keeping good raw performances system-wide
 - Lowest latency essential to the responsiveness of applications and best user experiences